 - Current Year: Senior

 Young is an especially productive run-stopper, and the stats reflect that.
-But does he offer the three-down utility and upside that teams seek in the modern NFL?
+But does he have the physical upside necessary to provide the three-down utility that teams seek in the modern NFL?
 Let’s dive into the tape and find out.

-At 6’3″, 292 pounds, and arms near 34″ long, Young has a phenomenal combination of natural leverage and proportional length.
+At around 6’3″, 294 pounds, and arms over 34″ long, Young has a phenomenal combination of natural leverage and proportional length.
 He’s also a great athlete for his size — a quality that sometimes goes overlooked due to his playing style.
-Young has a good burst off the line and flashes excellent explosive capacity.
+Young displays good burst off the line and flashes great explosive capacity.
 He can gain momentum fairly quickly out of his stance and channel that burst into power at the point.

 Young’s length, combined with his burst, affords him near-elite power capacity.
 The Alabama DT can fully extend after making contact to wrench blockers upright and hold gaps.
-He’s also shown he can load ample power through his hips and fully extend with torque when attacking run blocks across the face.
-Young can throw blockers aside with impressive upper-body torque, even without the aid of his base.
+He’s also shown to load ample power through his hips and fully extend with torque when attacking run blocks across the face.
+Young can throw blockers aside with impressive upper body torque, even without the aid of his base.

 Even more impressive than Young’s power capacity is his play strength.
 This is a trait of Young’s that can be considered elite.
 The Alabama DT has the core strength to maintain a lever on blockers with long arms while re-exerting power with his off-hand.
-With his hand strength, he can violently rip down anchors and break free into gaps.
+With his hand strength, he violently rips down anchors and breaks free into gaps.

-Furthermore, Young has the core and hand strength to swim over off-balance blockers and crash into lanes after extending to lock out linemen.
-And as a pass rusher, he’s flashed the necessary high-level play strength to pry his way through creases in double-teams.
+Going further, Young has the core and hand strength to swim over off-balance blockers and crash into lanes after extending to lock out linemen.
+As a pass rusher, he’s flashed the necessary high-level play strength to pry his way through creases in double-teams.

 Young’s strong leverage allows him to maximize his physical traits, especially in run defense.
-The Alabama DT very naturally acquires leverage.
-He can extend beyond his center of gravity and effectively load extensions from his lower body.
+The Alabama DT very naturally acquires leverage, extending beyond his center of gravity and effectively loading extensions from his lower body.